threepointone/partyserver/packages/partytracks/README.md

 # partytracks

-Audio/video handling for PartyServer apps using Observables for WebRTC.
+Audio/video handling for realtime apps using Observables for WebRTC.

 ## Features